victoryRo/podman_cmd/README.md

 podemos ver el mapeo de puertos del contenedor por su id.

-We can see the port mapping of the container by its id.
+we can see the port mapping of the container by its id.
 ```sh
 podman port 685a339917e7
 ```